muazra/Luminous/README.md

 Luminous
 ========

-Flashlight application for Android.
-Implements the LED flash feature.
-Simple, fast, and does the job!
+Flashlight application for Android. <br>
+Toggles the torch on back of phone.

+Version 1.0.